 Considerations: It may take two hands to open and close.

 Matching home styles: Craftsman, Victorian, Cape Cod, Colonial

-The sash slides side to side and is easily removed for cleaning and requires less reaching and bending to open and close.
+The sash slides side to side and is easily removed for cleaning and requires less reaching and bending.

 Considerations: A more contemporary look than other windows with sliding sashes.